vanessaxuuan/tp/docs/UserGuide.md

 * `find Evans Smith` returns `Chris Evans`, `Evans Evans`, `Will Smith`, `Smith Thompson` (if they are in the list).

+### Finding students by tutorial group: `findtg`

+Finds all students in a particular tutorial group.

+Format `findtg TUTORIAL_GROUP`

+* The search is case-insensitive. e.g. `cs2101 g08` will match `CS2101 G08`
+* Only the tutorial group is searched.
+* Only the exact tutorial group will be matched e.g. `CS2101 G` **WILL NOT** match `CS2101 G08`
+* Students with matching tutorial group will be returned. e.g. `findtg CS2101 G08` will return `Charles Martinet` and `Susan Boyle` only if both of them are in the tutorial group `CS2101 G08`
+* If no students with matching tutorial group, no student will be returned (an empty list).

 ### Deleting a student: `delete`

 Deletes the specified student from TACH.